acrolinx/sidebar-sdk-dotnet/README.md

 # Acrolinx Sidebar .NET SDK

-Acrolinx sidebar .NET SDK [nuget package](https://www.nuget.org/packages/Acrolinx.Sidebar/) which integrator will use with the .NET application.
-As an integrator, if you would like to take a deep dive into SDK you’ll find the code in this repository.
+You can use the Acrolinx sidebar .NET SDK [NuGet package](https://www.nuget.org/packages/Acrolinx.Sidebar/) to integrate Acrolinx in your .NET application.
+You can take deeper look into the SDK code in this repository.

 ## Prerequisites